How to Apply - For Undergraduate Students

 Westminster College of the Arts requires an audition as part of the application process for many of its majors.
 Program specific information and dates of campus auditions, scholarship competitions and regional auditions can be found in the auditions section.

-Still accepting applications and scholarships still are available for Fall of 2017.
+Currently accepting applications and scholarships are available.

 |Entering Semester||Early Action* (Non-Binding)||Musical Theatre Deadline||Scholarship Deadline||Candidate's Reply Date|